Natalie Babbitt

-Biography
+Early life and education

 Natalie Moore was born in Dayton, Ohio, on July 28, 1932.
 She studied at Laurel School in Cleveland, and Smith College in Northampton, Massachusetts.

-She was married to Samuel Fisher Babbitt, and the couple had three children, born between 1956 and 1960.
+Career

 The Babbitts collaborated to create The Forty-ninth Magician, a picture book, that Samuel wrote and Natalie illustrated, published by Pantheon Books in 1966.
 Samuel became too busy to participate, but editor Michael di Capua, at Farrar, Straus, and Giroux, encouraged Natalie to continue producing children's books.
 After writing and illustrating two short books in verse, she turned to children's novels, and her fourth effort in that vein, Knee-Knock Rise, was awarded a Newbery Honor in 1971.

 Tuck Everlasting, published in 1975, was named an ALA Notable book and continues to be popular with teachers.
 It was ranked 16th among the "Top 100 Chapter Books" of all time in a 2012 survey published by School Library Journal.
 Two of her books have been adapted as movies: Tuck Everlasting (twice, in 1981 and in 2002) and The Eyes of the Amaryllis in 1982.
 The former was also adapted as a Broadway musical, which premiered in Atlanta on February 4, 2015, and played on Broadway from April 26 to May 29, 2016.

 In addition to her own writing, Babbitt also illustrated a number of books by Valerie Worth.
 Babbitt died on October 31, 2016, at her home in Hamden, Connecticut.
 She had recently been diagnosed with lung cancer.